richardschoen/howtostuff/installpythonfastapi.md

-# How to install Python FastAPI Framework and Get Started on IBM i
+# How to install Python FastAPI Web Framework and Get Started on IBM i
 FastAPI is a Python high performance web framework

 Uvicorn is a lightning fast ASGI web server